-In the coming years, the first element that should influence the distribution of direct payments is the long-term structural development of the agricultural sector.
+In the coming years, the first element that should influence the distribution of direct payments is the long-term structural development of the agricultural sector towards a reduction in the number of farms and an increase of their size.

 As regards policy developments, an additional step has been made with the CAP reforms of 2003 and 2004, followed by the Health Check reform.
 The range of sectors for which the support is provided through direct payments has been extended and additional price cuts have been implemented.
-Moreover, almost all direct payments that have not been fully decoupled from production yet will be decoupled by 1st January 2012 at the latest; this means that the payments are not anymore related to a specific production: farmers can choose if and what to produce on the basis of the market situation while still benefiting from the direct payments.
+Moreover, all direct payments that have not been fully decoupled from production yet, except suckler cow, sheep and goat premia, will be decoupled by 1st January 2012 at the latest; this means that the payments are not anymore related to a specific production: farmers can choose if and what to produce on the basis of the market situation while still benefiting from the direct payments.

 The different increases of direct payments across agricultural sectors could entail a change in the distribution of direct payments between agricultural holdings.
+Taking into account the instruments implemented to control the budget expenditures (i.e. financial discipline, modulation) the distribution between Member States should not evolve significantly.